Bekacru/better-fetch/README.md

 ### ♯ Using with React
 To use better fetch with React hooks, you have the option to import createReactFetch.
-This allows you to create hooks with custom defaults.
+This allows you to create hooks with custom defaults like createFetch and returns two hooks `useFetch` and `useMutate`.
 Alternatively, you can directly import each individual hook.

 With createReactFetch, you can create hooks with custom defaults.